José Rodrigo Aréchiga Gamboa

 José Rodrigo Aréchiga Gamboa (15 June 1980 – 15 May 2020), commonly referred to by his alias "El Chino Ántrax", was a Mexican drug lord, a professional hitman, and a high-ranking member of the Sinaloa Cartel, a criminal organization based in Sinaloa.

 He was one of the leaders and the founder of Los Ántrax, an armed enforcement group that protected Sinaloa cartel leader Ismael "El Mayo" Zambada and his sons.
 He was arrested on December 30 2013 at Amsterdam Airport Schiphol in the Netherlands at the request of the United States, which contacted Interpol to arrest him for charges relating to drug trafficking.
-He was extradited to the US on July 10, 2014.
-After being sentenced to house arrest, he was reported missing on May 9, 2020.He reappeared in Culiacan,Sinaloa on May 15, 2020 where he was found murdered along with his sister,and brother-in-law.
+He was extradited in 2014.
+After being sentenced to house arrest, he was reported missing on 9 May 2020.
+He reappeared in Culiacán, Sinaloa on 15 May 2020 where he was found murdered along with his sister and brother-in-law.